solid-contrib/solid-tutorial-angular/chapter5.md

 ## Introduction

-In this tutorial we will cover how to play a game of chess in reatlime using Solid and websocket updates.
+In this tutorial we will cover how to play a game of chess in reatlime using Solid and [Websockets](https://en.wikipedia.org/wiki/WebSocket) updates.
 A JavaScript board is embedded in the page, updates occur in realtime, and a link is provided to a chess engine to enable hints.

 *What you will learn*

-* How to add websocket support
+* How to add [Websockets](https://en.wikipedia.org/wiki/WebSocket) support
 * How to send moves to a Pod in realtime
 * How to update the board when a new move is made remotely
 * How to create your own vocabulary